 It applies to all lineups of Mac OS X equipped with Time Machine.

 Time Machine comes in handy for pre-update backup.
-So how to back up your Mac with Time Machine?
+Now that we know about what does Time Machine backup, how to back up your Mac with Time Machine?
 Below are the steps:

 Plug in an external storage like a USB or Thunderbolt drive.
 Check whether you have a backup disk sanctioned by Apple for use with Time Machine.